 FEE FOR COMMISSION OR RENEWAL.
-Under current law, the State Treasurer collects a fee of \$25 for each appointment or renewal.
-The Assembly Judiciary Committee amendments increased the fee for each commission or renewal to \$50.
+The bill as amended requires the State Treasurer to collect a fee of \$25 for each appointment or renewal.
 The bill also requires that the State Treasurer accept the use of a credit card, debit card, or electronic funds transfer to pay the fee.